kallejohan/A-CPP-VISUAL-WORLD-LEARNING-MODEL/README.md

 A ground bubble forms.

-A temporary int object arises.
+A temporary green int object with momentaneous red hand arises.

-A red wire and hand bind.
+A red wire is shot from red port, goes through the ground bubble with a seal marker and binds to red hand.

 Lifetime is extended.